visgence/cherrypy-webpack-boilerplate/README.md

 The goal of this project is to give a jumping off point for a full stack application using cherrypy and webpack.

 ### Getting Started
-Install python dependencies.
-`pip install -r requirements.txt`

-Install node dependencies.
-`npm install`
+`npm run setup`
+This command will install all node modules and python dependencies.
+It will also install a pre-commit hook that will run the linter.
-Note: At the end of installation, `npm outdated` is run to list any outdated packages.
+Note: At the end of installation, npm and pip is checked for any outdated dependencies.
-This should will give you a heads up to know if you need to modify the package.json at all.
+This should will give you a heads up to know if you need to modify the package.json or requirements.txt at all.

 ### Development
 `npm run start`